Exporting photos into a new

 Include available previews

-With this option checked Lightroom will include all
+With this option checked Lightroom

 available previews for each of the photos included within the export.